TARZAN AND THE HUNTRESS

 ARLINGTON STREET AND BERKELEY SQUARE

-Please note the mention of "Arlington Street" in the above quote.
+Please take note my mention of "Arlington Street."
 As a young boy with several years under the auspices of my Stepmother growing up in, or at least operating out of as a base of operations, the so-called Adams District of Los Angeles, of which encompassed Arlington Street where it crossed Adams, there was an exclusive gated area called Berkeley Square and close by, near the corner of Western and Adams, a huge bricked in compound where some guy had his own private domed observatory.
 When I went back twenty years later seeking out my infamous two-story high Arlington Street launch site, I discovered that the Santa Monica Freeway, which didn't exist when I was a kid, ran eight or more full lanes wide right through the old neighborhood, completely wiping out Berkeley Square and other houses for blocks around.

 "Lavish mansions stood prominently along West Adams Boulevard and nearby Berkeley Square housing the affluent.
 They were symbols of stateliness and elegance, designed by the best architects of Europe and the US."